 - Highly aligned organisations achieved an average of 32% year-over-year revenue growth – while their less aligned competitors saw a 7% decrease in revenue, according to an Aberdeen Group study.

 - Organisations with tightly aligned sales and marketing functions enjoyed 36% higher customer retention rates and 38% higher sales win rates, according to MarketingProfs.

-- Companies with “dynamic, adaptable sales and marketing processes” reported an average of 10% more sales people on-quota compared to other businesses, according to CSO Insights.
+- Companies with “dynamic, adaptable sales and marketing plans and processes” reported an average of 10% more sales people on-quota compared to other businesses, according to CSO Insights.

 The following is a thorough overview of factors that contribute to misalignment, approaches to improve alignment and benefits achieved by doing so.

 There are several common causes of misalignment between marketing and sales in an organisation.
 Typical examples include:

 Malfunctions in business systems, processes, and activities are often affected by company culture.
 This can be the case when a misalignment of marketing and sales exists.
 Historically, aligning these front-end activities has not been viewed as critical.
 Competition in many industries was not quite as high as it is today, and top management allowed each area to operate with their own goals in mind.
 As is common, when no other expectation is presented, each department in an organisation operates in the way that achieves the most beneficial results within that department.